Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

-\paragraph{Adaptive step sizes.} Adaptive step sizes is an intuitive improvement to our gradient-descent-based recurrent architecture.
-A common way to derive adaptive step sizes in general is by leveraging the relationship between gradient descent and online learning \citep{Cesa-Bianchi2004GeneralizationAbilityOnline,Zinkevich2003OnlineConvexProgramming}, a connection that has produced many successful algorithms in the past, such as Adagrad \citep{Duchi2011AdaptiveSubgradientMethods} and Adam \citep{Kingma2015AdamMethodStochastic}.
-Recently, \citet{Liu2024LonghornStateSpace} derived an effective sequence layer called Longhorn from an online learning perspective \citep{Kulis2010ImplicitOnlineLearning}, solving
+\paragraph{Including adaptive step sizes.} To further improve the performance of a gradient-descent-based sequence layer, we can consider adaptive step sizes.
+A common way to derive adaptive step sizes is to use the relationship between gradient descent and online learning \citep{Cesa-Bianchi2004GeneralizationAbilityOnline,Zinkevich2003OnlineConvexProgramming}, a connection that has produced many successful algorithms in the past, such as Adagrad \citep{Duchi2011AdaptiveSubgradientMethods} and Adam \citep{Kingma2015AdamMethodStochastic}.